 Repeat rows 2-3 along the bottom edge of shirt.

 Block both front and back pieces to make seaming easier.

 Using the schematic measurements from the notes and the mattress seam, line up each side and seam, leaving the opening for the arms.

 And then line up the shoulders of Front and Back, seam the shoulders on each side, leaving an opening for the neck.

-The chain stitches may shrink back down a little after blocking, so most important measure the opening for the head and seam the remainder of shoulder stitches.
+The chain stitches may shrink down a little after blocking, so most importantly, measure the head’s opening and seam the remainder of the shoulder stitches.
 Wear and Enjoy!

 Share Your Project & Share Pictures!

 I really hope you enjoyed working on this project.
 The best way to make a designer smile is to share what you’ve made!
 When it comes to free or premium content, I really rely on you to help me keep designing and supporting my family.
 Here is how you can make my day: